shivakumar96/Social-Media_Data-Mining/README.md

 pip3 install pandas
 ```

-## Request Code Access, to downlod it form the git hub
+## Request Code Access, to downlod it form the Github
 Run the below command to clone code from github
 ```
 git clone https://github.com/shivakumar96/Social-Media_Data-Mining.git